NikolaosSokos/a10y/README.md

 ./a10y
 ```

-### Options
+## Options

 The application can be executed with the following options:
   - `-n or --node` followed by Node name to start the application using the specified Node for making requests to the availability webservice
   - `-p or --post` followed by path that points to a file to start the application using that file for making POST requests to availability webservice
+  - `-c or --config` followed by path that points to a configuration file to start the application using specific default values for requests

-### Configuration
+## Configuration

 A `config.toml` file with some default values for the parameters of the requests can be provided, so that the application starts with them as selected.